Client Success Comes First

-No – not until you have secured strong and capable representation from an experienced criminal defense attorney.
+No – not until you have secured strong and capable representation from an experienced criminal lawyer in Cincinnati.
 Remember, police and prosecutors are not on your side.
 Everything you say to police or investigators could be used against you or others, and you should assume that every question that police ask you is designed to build a criminal case against you.
-Whether you are simply being detained or you have already been arrested, exercise your constitutional right to remain silent, and request to speak with an attorney at DeBra Law, LLC.
+Whether you are simply being detained or you have already been arrested, exercise your constitutional right to remain silent and request to speak with an attorney at DeBra Law, LLC.

 I think the police violated my rights.
 What are my options?